github-linaugs/data-science/README.md

-Your are welcome to use any of my parts/contributions stored in this repo, but please note that material or information herein (e.g. product and brand names, artworks in material provided by Coursera and/or IBM, etc.) might be under copyright and/or restricted use.
+Your are welcome to use any of my parts/contributions stored in this repo, but please note that most material (e.g. product and brand names, artworks in material provided by Coursera and/or IBM, images and photos used in slide deck, etc.) is under copyright and/or restricted use.

-2022-01-15 OL
+2022-01-16 OL